Venka97/climART/README.md

 --weight_decay: Weight decay to use for the optimization process.
 --batch_size: Batch size for training.
 --act: Activation function (e.g. ReLU, GeLU, ...).
+--hidden_dims: The hidden dimensionalities to use for the model (e.g. 128 128).
 --dropout: Dropout rate to use for parameters.
 --loss: Loss function to train the model with (MSE recommended).
 --in_normalize: Select how to normalize the data (Z, min_max, None).
 Z-scaling is recommended.
---train_years: The years to select for training the data.
-(Either individual years 1997+1991 or range 1991-1996)
---validation_years: The years to select for validating the data.
-Recommended: "2005" or "2005-06"
 --net_norm: Normalization scheme to use in the model (batch_norm, layer_norm, instance_norm)
---gap: Use global average pooling in-place of MLP to get output (CNN only).
 --gradient_clipping: If "norm", the L2-norm of the parameters is clipped the value of --clip.
 Otherwise no clipping.
 --clip: Value to clip the gradient to while training.
---hidden_dims: The hidden dimension to use for model.
 --val_metric: Which metric to use for saving the 'best' model based on validation set.
 Default: "RMSE"
+--gap: Use global average pooling in-place of MLP to get output (CNN only).
+--learn_edge_structure: If --model=='GCN': Whether to use a L-GCN (if set) with learnable adjacency matrix, or a GCN.
+--train_years: The years to select for training the data.
+(Either individual years 1997+1991 or range 1991-1996)
+--validation_years: The years to select for validating the data.
+Recommended: "2005" or "2005-06"
+--test_ood_1991: Whether to load and test on OOD data from 1991 (Mt.
+Pinatubo; especially challenging for clear-sky conditions)
+--test_ood_historic: Whether to load and test on historic/pre-industrial OOD data from 1850-52.
+--test_ood_future: Whether to load and test on future OOD data from 2097-99 (under a changing climate/radiative forcing)
 --wandb_model: If "online", Weights&Biases logging.
 If "disabled" no logging.
 --expID: A unique ID for the experiment if using logging.